Aviation Into-plane Reimbursement Card®

 AIR Card® Account Setup

 Detailed instructions that outline procedures to follow to setup an AIR Card® account are available.
-NOTE: This link is Common Access Card-enabled; if you have multiple certificates, please use your email certificate.
+NOTE: This link is Common Access Card/Personal Identity Verification card-enabled; if you have multiple certificates, use your PIV certificate if you have one, otherwise use your email certificate.

 AIR Card® Authorized Purchases

 Authorized purchases with the AIR Card® are aviation fuel, aviation fuel-related products (like additives) and authorized ground services such as landing fees, de-icing, ground equipment fees, etc. The card user may not be a contractor.
 The card user is responsible and accountable for all purchases.
 Review all purchases annotated on the receipt prior to signing.
 The established policies and guidance to assist you are available for reference.
-NOTE: This link is Common Access Card-enabled; if you have multiple certificates, please use your email certificate.
+NOTE: This link is Common Access Card/Personal Identity Verification card-enabled; if you have multiple certificates, use your PIV certificate if you have one, otherwise use your email certificate.

 AIR Card® Benefits